cloud-66-internal/help.cloud66.com/_includes/tutorials/database-management.md

 {% if page.collection == 'rails' %}
 ## Control your Rails database migrations

 Cloud 66 chooses a server to perform the migrations - all other servers will wait until the migrations are finished before continuing with deployment.
-You can see which server performs the migrations in the Application Overview page, and change it using the `c66.migrations.run` [reserved tag](/rails/references/reserved-tags.html).
+You can see which server performs the migrations in the Application Overview, and change it using the `c66.migrations.run` [reserved tag](/rails/references/reserved-tags.html).

 You can control your Rails database migrations by setting the `run.deploy.command` option through application settings via [Toolbelt](/rails/quickstarts/using-cloud66-toolbelt.html) which gives you the option of running migrations or not.